Nigh/ahko/README.md

 ## Usage

 ahko scans two levels of directories in the watch folder.
-The number of objects per directory level is limited to 16.
-This means that a maximum of 16x16 = 256 objects can be listed.
-This is because too many objects would NOT make the launcher "quick" enough.
+The number of objects per directory level is limited to `16`.
+So that a maximum of `16x16 = 256` objects can be used in ahko.

 ### icon